MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 |2|Second-level|These items are defined by an `area(embedding)` control.
 Each item is defined by a `action` control that targets a specific object, like a page or report. |You should use these items to open the entity lists most used by the users, regardless of the business area. |
 |3|Action-level|This area is defined by three different `area`controls: `area(creation)`, `area(processing)`, and  `area(reporting)`. <ul><li>Actions in the `area(creation)` control will appear first in the action menu, and will have plus icon.</li><li>Actions in an an `area(processing)` control will appear after the `area(creation)` items.</li><li>Actions in the `area(reporting)` control display last in the action area, and appear with default report icon. |The action area is designed for specific tasks and operations.
 These actions will typically target card type pages that enable users to create new entities, such as customers, invoices, and sales orders. |

-### Behavior
+### Behavioral considerations
--   If the first part in the content area is a Headline part, then in the client, the action area will be positioned either to the right of the Headline part or after the Headline part, dending on the browser window size.
+If the first part in the content area is a Headline part, then in the client, the action area will be positioned either to the right of the Headline part or after the Headline part, dending on the browser window size.
 Otherwise, the action area will appear at the bottom of the navigation area, and extend the width of the workspace.

-## Page part area
+## Content area
-The page part area specifies the content that appears on the Role Center.
-The page part area consists of one or more parts that are are associated with a page.
-The following table described some of the most common parts for Role Centers.
+The content area consists of one or more parts that display different content.
+There are three part types: Page, System, amd Chart.
+The page part type, which is the most typical part type, is associated with a separate underlying page.
+The System and Chart types are only supported in the Windows client.

+The following table described some of the most common parts for Role Centers, which are illustrated in the previous figure.

 |    |Element|Description|More information|
 |----|-------|-----------|----------------|